grebtsew/FloorplanToBlender3d/README.md

 I might also add more ways to use this implementation.
 Perhaps with gui, pip and containers.

 Things on my TODO are:
-* create material
 * detect doors
 * detect windows
-* create several floorplans at once
+* create several floorplans at once, and explain implementation
 * update readme text
 * add related projects to readme
 * add toc to readme